christinaminh/jump-start-live/lessons/day1/readme.md

         items = 10
     end

-    # Prints a menu title
+    # Prints a menu title.
     puts "...Your Fancy Random Menu..."

     # Prints random items on the menu.
 Number of items was dictated by the user.